Kaliumhexacyanoferrat/GenHTTP/README.md

     .Run();
 ```

 When you run this sample it can be accessed in the browser via http://localhost:8080.
-The [documentation](https://genhttp.org/documentation/) provides a step by step starting guide as well as additional information on how to implement [webservices](https://genhttp.org/documentation/content/webservices), [websites](https://genhttp.org/documentation/content/websites), [MVC style projects](https://genhttp.org/documentation/content/controllers), or [single page applications](https://genhttp.org/documentation/content/single-page-applications) and how to [host your application](https://genhttp.org/documentation/hosting/) via Docker.
+The [documentation](https://genhttp.org/documentation/) provides a step-by-step starting guide as well as additional information on how to implement [webservices](https://genhttp.org/documentation/content/webservices), [websites](https://genhttp.org/documentation/content/websites), [MVC style projects](https://genhttp.org/documentation/content/controllers), or [single page applications](https://genhttp.org/documentation/content/single-page-applications) and how to [host your application](https://genhttp.org/documentation/hosting/) via Docker.

 ## Building the Server